Play some music ...

 Anne Birthe Andersen Denmark

-Piano Teacher Training Courses in Belgium, Denmark, Finland, France, Germany, Great Britain, Iceland, Ireland, Italy, Lithuania, Netherlands, Norway, Poland, Spain, Sweden, Switzerland
+Piano Teacher Training Courses in Belgium, Denmark, Estonia, Finland, France, Germany, Great Britain, Iceland, Ireland, Italy, Lithuania, Netherlands, Norway, Poland, Russia, Spain, Sweden, Switzerland

 Throughout Europe, Suzuki Piano Teacher Training has continued to grow with new Level 1 trainees in many countries.
 There are over 100 Piano Teacher Trainees currently studying throughout Europe - although some will not be taking exams this year.
 The largest Piano Teacher Training courses were held in Finland, England, Italy, Ireland, Poland, Scotland, Iceland and Germany; with smaller courses in Denmark, Spain, Lithuania, Netherlands and Belgium.

 It is hoped that the number of Piano Trainees will continue to rise over the next year, and the ESA is delighted to see that Suzuki Piano Teacher Training is firmly established in so many of its member countries.
 The ESA Board would like to thank all the Piano Teacher Trainers for their dedication and commitment to the development of Suzuki philosophy and Suzuki Piano method.